tasmota/docs/docs/Thermostat.md

 ## Configuration for standalone application or bypass of existing wall thermostat

-The driver by default does not consider the input switch states, if available.
+The driver by default does not consider the input switch states even if available.
 If the application requires to follow the command of the input once active (see setup explained in previous section), the following command is to be sent to the tasmota device:

 ```
 cmnd/Tasmota_Name/INPUTSWITCHUSE 1
 ```

+Note: Some devices (such as the Sonoff 4CH Pro R2) even if having buttoms to manually switch the state of the output, report always its inputs in active state.
+For these devices the parameter above needs to be set to 0, otherwise the thermostat driver will activate the output and stay permanently in manual mode.

 Once active, the thermostat, in case of its input being active, will switch to manual mode and set as output the same state.
 The thermostat will switch back from manual to automatic mode after a defined time where the input is inactive.
 The following parameter can be set to modify the time window in minutes to switch back to automatic in case the input is inactive: